The Inca Project

 up on these literary gems.
 Was it because the writers hadn’t approached the publishers / agents properly?
 Or maybe these

-wordsmiths had been turned down due to a desire for instant profit and sales?
+wordsmiths had been turned down due to marketability?
 Or could it be that such works were too

 The INCA ideal is simple.
-We want to gather a group of like-minded authors who meet a simple
+We want to gather a group of like-minded authors who meet the

 well written or badly written, that is all."

 So, we want to see your work.
 We can help you as we help each other at INCA.
 Genre is not important to us but standards are (see

 Oscar above).
 If you become an INCA you will be a part of a community that is there for you, and is making significant inroads to the mainstream.

 But please remember that we have standards, and don’t be downhearted if – at first – we decline your request to join our merry band of writers, for we will help you